Harry Houdini: Legacy

-Houdini's brother, Theodore Hardeen, who returned to performing after Houdini's death, inherited his brother's effects and props.
+Houdini's brother Theodore Hardeen, who returned to performing after Houdini's death, inherited his brother's effects and props.
 Houdini's will stipulated that all the effects should be "burned and destroyed" upon Hardeen's death.
 Hardeen sold much of the collection to magician and Houdini enthusiast Sidney Hollis Radner during the 1940s, including the water torture cell.
 Radner allowed choice pieces of the collection to be displayed at The Houdini Magical Hall of Fame in Niagara Falls, Ontario.
 In 1995, a fire destroyed the museum.
 The water torture cell's metal frame remained, and it was restored by illusion builder John Gaughan.
 Many of the props contained in the museum such as the mirror handcuffs, Houdini's original packing crate, a milk can, and a straitjacket, survived the fire and were auctioned in 1999 and 2008.

-Radner loaned the bulk of his collection for archiving to the Outagamie Museum in Appleton, Wisconsin, but reclaimed it in 2003 and auctioned it in Las Vegas, on October 30, 2004.
+Radner lent the bulk of his collection for archiving to the Outagamie Museum in Appleton, Wisconsin, but reclaimed it in 2003 and auctioned it in Las Vegas, on October 30, 2004.

-Houdini was a "formidable collector", and bequeathed many of his holdings and paper archives on magic and spiritualism to the Library of Congress, which became the basis for the Houdini collection in cyberspace.
+Houdini was a "formidable collector" and bequeathed many of his holdings and paper archives on magic and spiritualism to the Library of Congress, which became the basis for the Houdini collection in cyberspace.
 Houdini's book collecting has been explored in an essay in The Book Collector.

-In 1934, the bulk of Houdini's collection of American and British theatrical material, along with a significant portion of his business and personal papers, and some of his collections of other magicians were sold to pay off estate debts to theatre magnate Messmore Kendall.
-In 1958, Kendall donated his collection to the Hoblitzelle Theatre Library at the University of Texas at Austin.
+In 1934 the bulk of Houdini's collection of American and British theatrical material, along with a significant portion of his business and personal papers, and some of his collections of other magicians were sold to pay off estate debts to theatre magnate Messmore Kendall.
+In 1958 Kendall presented his collection to the Hoblitzelle Theatre Library at the University of Texas at Austin.
 In the 1960s, the Hoblitzelle Library became part of the Harry Ransom Center.
 The extensive Houdini collection includes a 1584 first edition of Reginald Scot's Discoverie of Witchcraft and David Garrick's travel diary to Paris from 1751.
 Some of the scrapbooks in the Houdini collection have been digitized.
 The collection was exclusively paper-based until April 2016, when the Ransom Center acquired one of Houdini's ball weights with chain and ankle cuff.
 In October 2016, in conjunction with the 90th anniversary of the death of Houdini, the Ransom Center embarked on a major re-cataloging of the Houdini collection to make it more visible and accessible to researchers.
 The collection reopened in 2018, with its finding aids posted online.